The Salt Lake Tribune Honors Groove Technology Solutions with 2022 Top Workplaces Award

 Guest WiFi networks lower security concerns and allow you to customize internet settings without disrupting your primary network.
 However, these networks might bog down your internet depending on usage, so it’s crucial to allocate enough bandwidth to prevent speed issues and complaints from guests.

-A good bandwidth for WiFi guest networks is 3-8 Mbps.
-This is common for both residential and commercial networks, and it’s typically enough for social media, general browsing, streaming, and gaming.
+According to an article in USA Today, good bandwidth for WiFi guest networks is at least 25 Mbps.
+This is common for both residential and commercial networks, and it’s typically enough for social media, general browsing, and streaming.

 As video quality gets better and apps become more sophisticated, bandwidth requirements increase over time.
 Below, I’ll give you some tips to estimate your bandwidth needs so you can create a positive experience for your guests.

 Bandwidth is typically measured in bps (bits per second).
 The number of bits tells you how much data you can transmit over a given period.
 Good bandwidth ensures that the network can handle whatever your guests intend to use the internet for.

 Having good bandwidth means uninterrupted internet for the people on your network.
 Different internet activities have different bandwidth requirements.
 If a guest is transmitting more data than the network can handle, they may experience speed issues or an inability to load the given activity.

 Other people’s optimal bandwidth requirements may differ from yours.
 That’s why it’s essential to do your own bandwidth requirement calculations instead of relying on arbitrary numbers.
 When calculating bandwidth requirements, you must consider several factors such as:

 If you’re creating a guest WiFi network for the occasional guest that visits your home, your bandwidth requirements will be lower.
 However, if your guest network needs to support several guests at a time, you may need a connection with a higher capacity.
 If several guests are using the internet in various ways simultaneously, it quickly uses up the available bandwidth.